uio-bmi/compairr/README.md

 Here is the result in the `output.tsv` file:

 ```
-#sample	B1	B2
+#	B1	B2
-A1	0.000000000e+00	7.000000000e-04
+A1	0	7
-A2	4.500000000e-03	0.000000000e+00
+A2	45	0
 ```

-Here, the sequence in sample A1 is similar to the sequence in sample B2.
+Here, the sequence in repertoire A1 is similar to the sequence in repertoire B2.
 The only difference is the E and Q in the 8th position.
 The gene names are also the same.
-They have frequencies of 0.01 and 0.07, respectively.
-The product is 0.0007 or 7.0e-04.
+They have duplicate counts of 1 and 7, respectively.
+The product is 7.
 That value is found in the third column on the second line in the output file.

-The sequence in sample A2 with frequency 0.03 is similar to both sequences in sample B1, with frequencies 0.1 and 0.07.
+The sequence in repertoire A2 with frequency 3 is similar to both sequences in repertoire B1, with frequencies 10 and 5.
 The first sequence in B1 is identical, while the second sequence in B1 has an F instead of a Y in the 10th position.
-The result is 0.03 * (0.05 + 0.1) = 0.03 * 0.15 = 0.0045 = 4.5e-03.
-That values is found in the second
-column on the third line.
+The result is 3 * (5 + 10) = 3 * 15 = 45.
+That values is found in the second column on the third line.

-Since there are no sequences from sample A1 similar to B1 or from A2 similar to B1, the other values are zero.
+Since there are no sequences from repertoire A1 similar to B1 or from A2 similar to B1, the other values are zero.

 ## Implementation